aughrimross/idle_year/README.md

 2. You can stack a card onto the left if the card on its left is the same suit or the same number.
 3. You can stack a card third to the left if the card third to the left is the same suit or the same number

-The game is illustrated in more detail [here:] ( https://gamerules.com/rules/accordion-solitaire/)
+The game is illustrated in more detail [here](https://gamerules.com/rules/accordion-solitaire/)